conan-io/docs/reference/commands/config.rst

 .. important::

-    When installing more than 1 configuration package, the order of installation is important, as the later installed packages can overwritten configuration files installed by the previous ones.
+    When installing more than 1 configuration package, the order of installation is important, as the later installed packages can overwrite configuration files installed by the previous ones.
 Consequently, if you decide to make the configuration part of the packages ``package_id`` via ``core.package_id:config_mode`` conf, the order is taken into account.